Department of Political Science, Science Building

-Matthews is also Director of the Canadian Opinion Research Archive (http://www.queensu.ca/cora/) and Adjunct Professor in the School of Policy Studies, Queen’s University.
-Prior to his arrival at Memorial in 2012, he was an Assistant Professor at Queen's University (Kingston, Ontario), where he was tenured and promoted to Associate Professor (effective July, 2012).
+From 2011 to 2016, Matthews was Director of the Canadian Opinion Research Archive in the School of Policy Studies at Queen’s University (Kingston, Ontario).
+Prior to his arrival at Memorial in 2012, he was an Assistant Professor at Queen's University, where he was tenured and promoted to Associate Professor (effective July, 2012).